avrilcoghlan/Little-Book-of-SAGE/src/iteration.rst

 Acknowledgements
 ----------------

-Thank you to Noel O'Boyle for helping in using Sphinx, `http://sphinx.pocoo.org <http://sphinx.pocoo.org>`_, to create this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.
+Thank you to Sphinx, `http://sphinx.pocoo.org <http://sphinx.pocoo.org>`_, used to create this document, and github, `https://github.com/ <https://github.com/>`_, used to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, used to build and distribute this document.

 Many of the examples in this document have been inspired by examples in the excellent Open University